-(2) The Director shall, before suspending any mineral right, give notice to the holder in such a manner as shall be prescribed by regulations and shall, in the notice require the holder to remedy in not less than thirty calendar days any breach of the conditions of his or her mineral right.

-(3) Where the holder of a mineral right fails to remedy any failure or contravention specified in subsection (5) (c), (d) or (k), the Director may, by notice to the holder, suspend the mineral right until the failure or contravention is remedied.

-(4) Upon suspension of a mineral right under this section, the rights of the holder of the mineral right shall cease, but without prejudice to any liabilities or obligations incurred under or in relation to such mineral right prior to the date of cancellation.
+- (2) The Minister shall, before suspending any mineral right, give notice to the holder in such a manner as shall be prescribed by regulations and shall, in the notice require the holder to remedy in not less than thirty calendar days any breach of the conditions of his or her mineral right. - (3) Where the holder of a mineral right fails to remedy any failure or contravention specified in subsection (1), the Minister may, by notice to the holder, suspend the mineral right until the failure or contravention is remedied. - (4) Upon suspension of a mineral right under this section, the rights of the holder of the mineral right shall cease, but without prejudice to any liabilities or obligations incurred under or in relation to such mineral right prior to the date of cancellation.

-186. Revocation of mineral right
+159. Revocation of mineral right

-(1) The Director may revoke a mineral right where the holder of a mineral right-

-- (a) fails to make payment on the due date, whether due to the Government or another person, required by or under this Act; - (b) contravenes any provision of this Act, regulations made under this Act or the conditions of his or her mineral right or the provisions of any other applicable written law relating to mines, minerals and the environment; - (c) fails to meet any prescribed minimum annual programme of work or work expenditure requirement; - (d) employs or makes use of child labourers; - (e) becomes insolvent or bankrupt; - (f) enters into an agreement or scheme of composition with the holder's creditors, or takes advantage of a written law for the benefit of its debtors or goes into liquidation, except as part of a scheme for an arrangement or amalgamation; - (g) makes any statement to the Director or an authorised officer in connection with his or her mineral right which he or she knows or ought to have known to be false; - (h) for any reason, becomes ineligible to apply for a mineral right under this Act; - (i) is convicted by any court of competent jurisdiction for an offence under this Act; or - (j) breaches any order or notice issued or given under this Act or regulations made under this Act, or on being required by the Director or an authorised officer by notice to show cause within a time specified in the notice why the mineral right should not be revoked, fails to comply or show adequate cause.
+- (1) The Minister may revoke a mineral right where the holder of the mineral right- - (a) fails to make payment on the due date, whether due to the Government or another person, required by or under this Act; - (b) contravenes any provision of this Act or the conditions of his or her mineral right or the provisions of any other applicable written law relating to mines, minerals and the environment; - (c) fails to meet any prescribed minimum annual programme of work or work expenditure requirement; - (d) employs or makes use of child labourers;

+- (e) becomes insolvent or bankrupt; - (f) enters into an agreement or scheme of composition with the holder's creditors, or takes advantage of a written law for the benefit of its debtors or goes into liquidation, except as part of a scheme for an arrangement or amalgamation; - (g) makes any statement to the Minister or an authorised officer in connection with his or her mineral right which he or she knows or ought to have known to be false; - (h) for any reason, becomes ineligible to apply for a mineral right under this Act; - (i) is convicted by any court of competent jurisdiction for an offence under this Act; or - (j) breaches any order or notice issued or given under this Act or regulations made under this Act, or on being required by the Minister or an authorised officer by notice to show cause within a time specified in the notice why the mineral right should not be revoked, fails to comply or show adequate cause. - (2) The Minister shall, before revoking a mineral right under subsection (1), give notice to the holder of the mineral right and shall in the notice, require the holder to remedy a breach of the condition of the mineral right within a period prescribed by regulations and where the breach cannot be remedied, to show cause to the satisfaction of the Minister why the mineral right should not be revoked. - (3) On revocation of a mineral right under this section, the rights of the holder shall cease but without prejudice to the liabilities or obligations incurred by the holder of a mineral right in relation to the mineral right prior to the date of the cancellation.